Twitter will make you a better writer

 Twitter users in the US are more racially diverse than users of any other social media platform.

 And users are also more evenly spread across the genders, as well as across education level and median income, with a spike at both ends of the latter two.
-Unlike some platforms that are more homogenous, Twitter, perhaps because of the ease of use, has a diversity that means you're more likely to get a robust exchange of opinion.
+Unlike some platforms that are more homogeneous, Twitter, perhaps because of the ease of use, has a diversity that means you're more likely to get a robust exchange of opinion.

 6. It’s more responsive than your editor